 “Piccolo” means small in Italian, so this is a small latte, often served in an espresso cup or demitasse.
 A piccolo latte is a ristretto shot of espresso topped with warm milk.

 This is a sweet coffee drink, consisting of a latte with chocolate syrup or cocoa powder added.
 If you like your coffee sweet, you may also want to try adding caramel or peppermint syrup.
+And don’t forget to top with whipped cream!

 8. Espresso Macchiato

 An espresso macchiato is made by adding a small amount of steamed milk and foam a shot of espresso.
+This is one of our favorite types of espresso drinks!

 9. Latte Macchiato